-\item In \S\ref{sec-p2:cutoff2:upper} we analysed $(W,W')$ taken modulo $\mm$, for each $\mm$; we then used entropic considerations to bound \( \pr{\mfgcd = \mm \mid \typ} \ll \abs{\widebar G/\mm \widebar G} \) in a quantitative sense.
+\item In \S\ref{sec-p2:cutoff2:upper}, we analysed $(W,W')$ taken modulo $\mm$, for each $\mm$; we then used entropic considerations to bound \( \pr{\mfgcd = \mm \mid \typ} \ll \abs{\widebar G/\mm \widebar G} \) in a quantitative sense.

-\item In \S\ref{sec-p2:cutoff3:upper} we combined these two approaches. \end{itemize} Instead of reconstructing these arguments, we reference the appropriate places in the previous sections.
+\item In \S\ref{sec-p2:cutoff3:upper}, we combined these two approaches. \end{itemize} Instead of reconstructing these arguments, we reference the appropriate places in the previous sections.
 For each approach, there are conditions on $(k,\widebar G)$; see \cref{hyp-p2:cutoff1,hyp-p2:cutoff2,hyp-p2:cutoff3}.
-At least one of these is satisfied if $1 \ll k \lesssim \log \abs G$ and $k - d(\widebar G) \gg 1$; see \cref{rmk-p2:cutoff1:hyp,rmk-p2:cutoff2:hyp,rmk-p2:cutoff3:hyp}.
+At least one of these is satisfied if $1 \ll k \lesssim \log \abs G - \log \abs{\widebar G}$ and $k - d(\widebar G) \gg 1$; see \cref{rmk-p2:cutoff1:hyp,rmk-p2:cutoff2:hyp,rmk-p2:cutoff3:hyp}.

-We need to choose the set $\mcw$; see \cref{def-p2:cutoff1:typ,def-p2:cutoff2:typ} for the respective definitions.
-(In those definitions, replace $G$ with $\widebar G$.)
-See \cref{res-p2:cutoff1:l2,res-p2:cutoff2:l2,res-p2:cutoff3:l2} specifically for the results bounding this sum.
+We need to choose the set $\mcw$; see \cref{def-p2:cutoff1:typ,def-p2:cutoff2:typ} for the respective definitions, replacing $G$ with $\widebar G$ in those definitions.
+See \cref{res-p2:cutoff1:l2,res-p2:cutoff2:l2,res-p2:cutoff3:l2} specifically for the results bounding the above sum.
 The conclusion of these results is that

-Combined with the modified $L_2$ calculation of \cref{res-p2:comp:mod-l2} this completes the proof. \end{Proof}
+Combined with the modified $L_2$ calculation of \cref{res-p2:cutoff1:mod-l2}, this completes the proof. \end{Proof}